-- There were 139 CHOS compounds detected (50-500 Da), representing 25% of the total compounds (Table 2).
+There were 139 CHOS compounds detected (50-500 Da), representing 25% of the total compounds (Table 2).
 The average molecular weight and average OM:OC ratio of the CHOS compounds were higher than the CHO compounds, which is consistent with the addition of a sulfur atom onto the molecule.
 The number of double bond equivalents (DBEs) calculated from the CHOS elemental formulas indicates that they are likely aliphatic compounds (average DBE<3).
 The average H:C and O:C ratios for the CHOS compounds were also higher than the elemental ratios of the CHO compounds.
 The CHOS compounds (red triangles, Fig. 3) group to the right, and higher, on the van Krevelen diagram than the CHO compounds (black circles), indicating a higher degree of oxidation.
-This placement on the van Krevelen, and the higher H:C and O:C ratios, are consistent with the addition of the sulfur as a sulfate (SO2-4) group.
-Sulfate was - detected in all of the samples at m/z 96.960103, and organosulfates, if present, are also expected to be seen in the negative ion mode (Surratt et al., 2007 and refs within).
+This placement on the van Krevelen, and the higher H:C and O:C ratios, are consistent with the addition of the sulfur as a sulfate (SO_4^{2-}) group.
+Sulfate was detected in all of the samples at m/z 96.960103, and organosulfates, if present, are also expected to be seen in the negative ion mode (Surratt et al., 2008 and refs within).
 There were 134 CHOS compounds with oxygen to sulfur (O:S) ratios of 4-11, which allows all 134 compounds to potentially have sulfate functionalities.
-The high O:S ratios - 25 and the high degree of oxidation in the molecular formulas indicates that the bulk of the negative ion CHOS compounds detected in the precipitation samples are likely organosulfates.
+The high O:S ratios and the high degree of oxidation in the molecular formulas indicates that the bulk of the negative ion CHOS compounds detected in the rainwater samples are likely organosulfates.

-Of the 134 CHOS compounds detected with O:S ratios >4, 28 have elemental formulas consistent with organosulfate esters detected in ambient SOA, and demonstrated to form in laboratory smog chamber experiments (Surratt et al., 2008; Romero and
+Of the 134 CHOS compounds detected with O:S ratios >4, 28 have elemental formulas consistent with organosulfate esters detected in ambient SOA, and demonstrated to form in laboratory smog chamber experiments (Surratt et al., 2008; Romero and Oehme, 2005; Reemtsma et al., 2006b).
+These organosulfate esters are formed in the presence of high